bkirkman/royo-stat/README.md

 # royo-stat
-Roll your own MQTT thermostat
+Roll your own MQTT thermostat designed primarily to be used with OpenHAB but can be used with any home automation system.